Loyalty is a three-way street: rethinking VIP programs in light of new regulations

 Some operators are planning on shifting their promotional strategies toward encouraging sustainable gambling habits instead of focusing on high-risk high-rollers.

 Operators can also take steps to prevent increasing regulations by proactively engaging with legislators.
-Increased collaboration between operators could help build a database of problem and self-excluded gamblers.
-This would allow a feasible method of preventing self-excluded gamblers from simply switching problems.
+Increased collaboration between operators could help build a database of problem and self-excluded gamblers in countries where national registers aren’t available.
+This would allow a feasible method of preventing self-excluded gamblers from simply switching platforms.

 Also, operators should consider implementing wagering requirements and playthrough regulations on the bonuses they offer VIPs and high rollers in order to minimize the casino’s losses.
 For example, if a player hits a jackpot or wins big in blackjack when playing with a deposit bonus or a free chip, there should be wagering requirements or minimum/maximum cashout restrictions on the bonus to decrease the casino’s risk of running into losses.
 The restrictions on the bonuses should be clearly spelled out in the promotion’s Terms and Conditions, and customer support agents should be educated on how to resolve issues tactfully.